giantswarm/docs/src/content/advanced/cluster-management/new-cluster-api/index.md

 * **Lack of On-Demand Updates:** Operator bug fixes required a full release and upgrade cycle for both GS and customers, hindering timely remediation.

-CAPI addresses these limitations with a new approach:
+The Cluster API implementation addresses these limitations with a new approach:

 * **Cross-Version Compatibility:** New operator versions can manage all previously provisioned clusters, ensuring ongoing support for existing deployments.